NMRTeamTBI/MultiNMRFit/doc/index.rst

 .. rubric:: Key features

-* **correction of naturally occuring isotopes**, both for non-tracer and tracer elements,
-* **correction of tracer purity**,
-* shipped as a library with both a **graphical and command line interface**,
-* mass-spectrometer and :ref:`resolution <resolution>` agnostic,
-* can be applied to singly- and multiply-charged ions
-* can be used with any tracer element (having two or more isotopes)
-* account for the contribution of derivatization steps (if any),
-* generate InChIs of isotopically-resolved (tracer) isotopologues,
+* **Rapid analysis** of a large number of 1H spectra (pseudo 2D, time series, ...) ,
+* Maintain the **multiplicity** in the fitting procedure,
 * open-source, free and easy to install everywhere where Python 3 and pip run,
 * biologist-friendly.

-.. seealso:: We strongly encourage you to read the :ref:`Tutorials` before using IsoCor.
+.. seealso:: We strongly encourage you to read the :ref:`Tutorials` before using MultiNMRFit.

 .. toctree::
    :maxdepth: 2